 - What is the pH of water?
 The pH level of water is usually around 7.0, making it neutral.
 Alkaline water, on the other hand, usually has a pH of around 8 or 9.

 - Some of the alkaline water benefits include increased hydration, reduced acid reflux symptoms, better blood sugar control, improved bone health and enhanced circulation.

-- Claims about alkaline water and cancer, anti-aging properties or weight loss have not been well-studied and are not yet supported by science, and the Cleveland Clinic even questions its benefits overall.
-(11)
+- Claims about alkaline water and cancer, anti-aging properties or weight loss have not been well-studied and are not yet supported by science.

 - It is safe when consumed in moderation but should be paired with a nutritious diet and active lifestyle to get the most benefits in terms of health.